alerque/polytype/README.md

 # [Polytype](https://alerque.github.io/polytype)

-A Rosetta stone for modern typesetting engines.
+A Rosetta stone for typesetting engines.

 This project's goal is to provide a chrestomathy for typesetting similar to what [Rosetta Code][rosettacode] does for programming languages.